 Swimming with dolphins seems to be a popular bucket list item.
 Grabbing onto their dorsal fins so they can pull you along in the water or just being close enough to feel their smooth gray skin makes for an amazing photo op, but is it safe?
 Are dolphins dangerous?
 Can they be dangerous while you swim at the beach or enjoy surfing?
 What about a mother dolphin protecting her young?
 Do dolphins fight with each other, and could you get in the middle of it?
-Let’s find out if dolphins are dangerous!
+Are dolphins dangerous?
+Let’s find out!

 How big are dolphins?

 The most common dolphin, the bottlenose dolphin, is between 2.5 – 4 meters (8 – 13ft) long and weighs 200kg – 300kg (440lbs – 660lbs).